Nitrogen-vacancy centre in lonsdaleite: a novel nanoscale sensor?: Acknowledgments

 \section{Acknowledgments}

 AM and SPR acknowledge support from the Australian Government through the Australian Research Council (ARC) under the Centre of Excellence scheme (project number CE170100026), and support of computational resources provided by the Australian Government through the National Computational Infrastructure National Facility and the Pawsay Supercomputer Centre.
-AM acknowledges that parts of this research were supported by the Australian Research Council (ARC) Centre of Excellence in Quantum Biotechnology through project number CE230100021.
+AM acknowledges that parts of this research were supported by the ARC Centre of Excellence in Quantum Biotechnology through project number CE230100021.
 MOdV acknowledges part of this research was supported through RMIT's Research Stipend Scholarship (RRSS-SC).

 AM would like to thank Rika Kobayashi for her help in working through some computational hiccups in the early development of this work.
 The team also acknowledges Giannis Thalassinos and Dougal Mcculloch for useful conversations.
+Figure 1 generated using \textsc{VESTA 3}\cite{Momma2011}.